tum-pbs/pbdl-book/supervised-arch.md

 * U-Nets are based on _pooling_ operations.
 Akin to a geometric multigrid hierarchy, the spatial samples are downsampled to coarser and coarser grids, and upsampled in the later half of the network.
 This means that even if we keep the kernel size of a convolution fixed, the convolution will be able to "look" further in terms of physical space due to the previous downsampling operation.
-The number of sample points decreases logaritmically, making convolutions on lower hierarchy levels very efficient.
+The number of sample points decreases logarithmically, making convolutions on lower hierarchy levels very efficient.
 While the different re-sampling methods (mean, average, point-wise ...) have a minor effect, a crucial ingredient for U-Net are _skip connection_.
 They connect the earlier layers of the first half directly with the second half via feature concatenation.
 This turns out to be crucial to avoid a loss of information.
 Typically, the deepest "bottle-neck" layer with the coarsest representation has trouble storing all details